adjeielias90/Real-World-Datascience/readme.md

   * Choice 1:
     First take a look at the dataset being used in your project of choice, then try to adapt your own dataset to look like the example used in the project.
+    For best performance, it has to be a similar usecase to the one used in the example.

   * Choice 2(Advanced):
     You can avoid editing your dataset by adapting the code to fit it instead.
-    This requires more experience to do.
+    This requires more experience to do, and probaly your best bet.

-  * NB
+  * A footnote:
     For the projects that have more than one script make sure you run the pre-processing code before you attempt running the model.
     This is because the model makes use of files that are created by the data preprocessing.